Fl0W97/CI_p1_meditation-_website/README.md

 The main font color is black, grey (#918e8e) to provide a userfriendly contrast.

 ## Testing
-Testing was done in small breaks during the development.
-Validators have been used.
-In addition, for a quick check the preview and the web development feature in the browser has been used for testing.
+- Testing was done in small breaks during the development and at the end of the project
+- Validators have been used.
+- small feature checks has been made by using preview and the devtools device toolbar
+- I tested that this page works in different browsers such as Edge,  Chrome and Firefox.
+- Responsivness is tested with different screen sizes by using devtools device toolbar.
+- navigation, header and content of all subpages is readable and easy to understand.
+- the audio files are working and autoplay is deactivated when the page is opened.

 ### Bugs